sathwik238/Global-SuperStore-Analysis/README.md

 # Global-SuperStore-Analysis
-Analyzing the global super store data set.
+Analyzing the global super store data set using numpy and pandas in python.